Extrabeefy/pcms/README.md

 ## 🧠 Notes

-- The backend uses an in-memory or PostgreSQL database depending on your `appsettings.json`
 - S3 integration works fully offline via LocalStack
 - The UI checks for auth token before loading data

----

-## 🤝 License

-MIT – Use freely, modify boldly.